deegsca-org/bqm2/README.md

   --maxRetry=MAXRETRY   Relevant to 'execute' mode.
 The maximum retries for
                         any single resource creation.
-Once this number is hit, the program will exit non-zero --varsFile=VARSFILE   A json file whose data can be refered to in view and query templates.
+Once this number is hit, the program will exit non-zero --varsFile=VARSFILE   A json or yaml file whose data can be refered to in view and query templates.
 Must be a simple dictionary whose values are string, integers, or arrays of strings and integers